Skip to content

 Step 4: Build the remainder of your campaign or Canvas

-Next, build the remainder of your campaign!
-See the following sections for further details on how to best utilize our tools to build your email campaign.
+Next, build the remainder of your campaign.
+See the following sections for details on how to use Braze tools to build your email campaign.

 Choose delivery schedule or trigger

-Emails can be delivered based on a scheduled time, an action, or based on an API trigger.
+Deliver emails based on a scheduled time, an action, or an API trigger.
 For more, refer to Scheduling your campaign.

 You can also set the campaign’s duration, specify Quiet Hours, and set frequency capping rules.